rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 deterministic results.
 That is, because siblings are not guaranteed to be served to an algorithm in any particular order.
 Subsequent runs will produce different results (e.g. different number of nodes for a specific section).
-Because of that, all siblings would have to belong to a type-2 section.
-Consequently, and with regards to an unordered tree, type-2 sectioning nodes would be similar to type-1 sectioning nodes.
+Because of that, all siblings in an unordered tree would have to belong to a type-2 section.
+Consequently, and with regards to such a tree, type-2 sectioning nodes would be similar to type-1 sectioning nodes.

 **DEFINITION**
 A type-2 sectioning node must not contain any active nodes as one of its descendant nodes.
-The data defined by the descendants of a type-2 sectioning node must only be used to initialize the declared section.
-That is, to set certain properties of the declared section.
+The data defined by the descendants of a type-2 sectioning node must only be used to initialize (i.e. set section properties) the declared section.

 <!-- ======================================================================= -->
 ## derived statements